 A truly “woah”-worthy city, Doha is a place that’s on the up and up – and we’re not just talking about the size of its skyscrapers.
 A real work in progress, the times they are a-changing in Doha, along with just about everything else.

-Bankrolled by big investments, Doha feels like it’s modernising month after month.
+Bankrolled by big investments, Doha feels like it’s modernizing month after month.
 But it doesn’t forget its roots either.
 Traditional souqs, where you can barter for bargains, still make their presence felt, while museums and galleries keep the old Doha alive and well.

 As for its beachy scene, Banana Island Resort and TaliaMare Beach Club make for excellent places to pitch up and feel the sun on your skin.
 And the nearby restaurants are on hand to keep you satisfied once you’ve had your fill of doing nothing.